Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Get-AzFrontDoorCdnEndpoint.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-CUSTOMDOMAINPROPERTY <IValidateCustomDomainInput>: Input of the custom domain to be validated for DNS mapping.
-  - `HostName <String>`: The host name of the custom domain.
-Must be a domain name.

 INPUTOBJECT <ICdnIdentity>: Identity Parameter
   - `[CustomDomainName <String>]`: Name of the domain under the profile which is unique globally.